shimatai/docker-elk/README.md

 All stack has been updated to version 7.6.1

 ## Get Started
-Do you wanna a simple way to raise a ELK stack?
+Do you wanna a simple way to set up a ELK stack?

 Just pull this repository: